MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/tds/index.md

 See [T-SQL](./t-sql.md) for more details on the T-SQL query language as implemented by Kusto.
 See [MS-TDS clients and Kusto](./clients.md) for examples of how to use Kusto from some well-known clients using MS-TDS/T-SQL.
+See [KQL over TDS](./tdskql.md) for information about executing native KQL queries via TDS endpoint.
 Finally, see [this](./sqlknownissues.md) for some of the main differences between SQL Server's implementation of T-SQL and Kusto.